Emmanuelkimutai/alx-low_level_programming/0x0B-malloc_free/README.md

 A function that returns a pointer to 2 dimensional array of integers.
 A functon that frees a 2-dimensional grid previously created.
-A function that concatenates all the arguments of your program
+A function that concatenates all the arguments of your program A function that splits a string into two